Autumn Wolf Watch ~ OCT 2020

 Travel to Bozeman, Montana, served by Bozeman Yellowstone Airport at Gallatin Field (BZN) on your own.
 Take a free airport shuttle provided by Best Western GranTree to the Grantree hotel for the first evening's stay (included).
 Check in under your own name as traveling with Yellowstone Wolf Tracker/The Wild Side anytime around or after 3 PM.
 Dinner is on your own.October 26, 2020

-Have breakfast at the GranTree with a tour voucher then after check out, meet our staff at 11 AM in the lobby for transport to Yellowstone National Park.
+Have breakfast at the GranTree with a tour voucher and then after check out, meet our staff at 11 AM in the lobby for transport to Yellowstone National Park.
 The route is through the scenic Paradise Valley rimmed with rugged mountain peaks.
 A lunch stop is planned mid-day.
 At Yellowstone, the group will visit the famous Roosevelt Arch for a formal arrival to the park.
 Our first exploration in the park is in the wildlife-rich desert grasslands in the lowest elevation portions of Yellowstone.

 Check in follows at the Absaroka Lodge in Gardiner, where the group stays until the last night.
 From your room, the views of the Yellowstone River and its rolling hills and snow-clad mountains astound!
 The Absaroka Lodge features wifi, cable tv, and balconies in each room overlooking the Yellowstone River.
 Our evening meal will be prepared and served by our chef Zac Kellerman of Zac's Montana Kitchen.
 Zac has been at the helm for our program's dinners for years with thoroughly rave reviews.
 Dinner is accompanied by an orientation by our naturalist guides for the days ahead.October 27, 2020

 An early morning departure creates our best chances of viewing active wildlife.
 Wolves will be our priority, but many wildlife species are seen along the way.
 We will search the park's northern range for wildlife from bison to bears, badgers to bald eagles.
 Search areas include the Blacktail Plateau, the Slough Creek valley, and the famous wildlife haven, Lamar Valley, for resident wolf packs.
 Our search will team with rangers, scientists, and the eclectic wolf-watching faithful in a mutual effort to find and observe wildlife.
 Breakfast each morning will be served ahead of departure to maximize our time searching and observing in the field.
-Lunch on day 2 will be at Mammoth Hot Springs dining room followed by a walk of the terraces boardwalk to experience the amazing travertine hot springs, some of Yellowstone's finest thermal features.
+Lunch will be at Mammoth Hot Springs followed by a walk of the terraces boardwalk to experience the amazing travertine hot springs, some of Yellowstone's finest thermal features.
 An evening presentation accompanies Zac's gourmet catered dinner at the Track Education Center in Gardiner.October 28, 2020

 We will return to areas where sightings have been best, including Lamar Valley, Tower Junction, and Blacktail Plateau.
 After lunch, we will take a hike (optional) to get away from the roadside areas where the guide can interpret tracks and wildlife sign while exploring a bit of the vast wilderness portion of Yellowstone.
 Chef Zac will again host our evening meal at the track center.October 29, 2020